 Stagers are the small payloads whose only job is to fit into small memory area and then "pull" the larger staged payload along.
 They kind of "plant the flag" on the victim and then enable the larger payload to be loaded.

 Often referred to as "inline payloads," singles are self-contained units that do not require a stager.
-They are generally more stable and preferred, but many times the code is too large to for the vulnerable memory area on the victim system.
+They are generally more stable and preferred, but many times the code is too large for the vulnerable memory area on the victim system.

 Let's now take a look inside that singles directory.

 kali > cd singles